 “Fine dining” is perhaps the broadest and most subjective category on Newsday’s list of Long Island’s top 100 restaurants.
 We all have our own ideas about what it means.
 What defines it these days underscores the importance of the chef-driven restaurant, one that’s creative, market-driven and devoted to high-quality ingredients.
 And, of course, you know it’s fine dining the moment you get that first taste.

-Here are our choices for the 10 best restaurants for fine dining in 2017.
+Here are Newsday’s choices for the 10 best fine-dining restaurants of 2019.